Dev Blog:Modern front-end development in OpenCms with Vite

 Prepare your environment for using Vite

-The Mercury template repository can be downloaded or checked out from GitHub.
-In order to use Vite for local development, you have to checkout the Mercury project to your local file system.
-To do so, open a terminal window and change to your development folder where the Mercury template project should be checked out to.
+The Mercury Vite repository can be downloaded or checked out from GitHub.
+In order to use Vite for local development, you have to checkout the repositoryt to your local file system.
+To do so, open a terminal window and change to your development folder where the Mercury Vite demo project should be checked out to.
 Clone the repository by using the following command:

 git checkout -b myproject tags/build_20_0_0

 This creates a new working branch named "myproject".
-You have now checked out the Mercury template and can start setting up your project.
+You have now checked out the Mercury Vite demo project and can start setting up your environment.

 Install project dependencies